 If you ever wonder about what goes on behind the scenes of Mardi Gras, this is the place to go.
 I learned a lot about what goes into the making of the floats and more importantly the wacky, almost unbelievable world of this world famous festival.
 More on this later.

 The Pharmacy Museum

 The best $5 I’ve ever spent!
 Try to get on one of their twice a week guided tours (Thursday and Friday at noon) where you get to learn about common medical practices New Orleans in the 19th century.

 I can’t recommend the tour enough; it was both funny and insightful.
 It made me wonder how anyone survived that time period considering the stuff they did back then (lead lined baby bottles, anybody?)

 (It also made me wonder what current medical practices that will be cringeworthy a hundred years from now.)

 Self-guided walking tours of New Orleans

-In between food and ice cream stops, and occasional bus rides, I had a blast exploring New Orleans on my feet: the leafy mansions of Garden District, the colorful houses of New Orleans residential area, and of course the ever popular cemeteries.
+In between food and ice cream stops, and occasional bus rides, I had a blast exploring New Orleans highlights on my feet: the leafy mansions of Garden District, the colorful houses of New Orleans residential area, and of course the ever popular cemeteries.

 (What’s the deal with the this obsession over cemeteries?)